 These materials also allow you to maintain that classic style.
 During warmer weather, lightweight materials like linen and cotton offer comfy and breathable options.

 Of course, for every hat that works to accentuate your distinguished appearance, there is one that works against it.
 For the love of all that is good and holy, stay away from the following hats.
 They don’t make you look younger – they just make you look like you’re trying to look younger.
 Do you see the difference?

-If you want to wear a beanie, choose one that pulls down to slightly cover your ears or even choose a fisherman-style beanie.
-Pretty much any beanie (other than novelty ones, brimmed ones, or hats with pompoms) looks better and more respectable than a saggy beanie.
+If you want to wear a beanie, choose one that pulls down to slightly cover your ears, or even choose a fisherman-style beanie.
+Pretty much any beanie (other than novelty, brimmed, or hats with pompoms) looks better and more respectable than a saggy beanie.